 XML - XPointer

-XPointer allows hyperlinks to point to specific parts (fragments) of XML documents.
+XPointer (the XML Pointer language) allows hyperlinks to point to specific parts (fragments) of XML documents.

 What is XPointer?

 There is no browser support for XPointer.
 But XPointer is used in other XML languages.

 In this example, we will use XPointer in conjunction with XLink to point to a specific part of another document.

 We will start by looking at the target XML document (the document we are linking to):